Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 Had she really said that?

-She leads me outside of the bedroom, back into the living area, and motions to the walls that were lattice.
+She leads me outside of the bedroom, back into the living area, and motions to the walls that were made of lattice.
 She absent-mindedly says that I should probably turn off the lights soon to prevent bugs from congregating.

 And again, she mentioned bats.
 Bats might come swooping in during the night in the common area so it might be best I spend the night in my bedroom.